rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

 **Previous section:** [Resize standard and general purpose servers](/how-to/resize-standard-and-general-purpose-servers/)

-This article shows you how to resize up a computer or memory server by using the Cloud Control Panel.
+This article shows you how to use the Cloud Control Panel to resize up a compute or memory server.
 Resizing a server changes the RAM and disk space allocation.

 **Note:** Compute and memory servers can only be resized up.
 They can’t be